mgcooper/icemodel/README.md

 - Check the [system requirements](#system-requirements) and [installation guide](#installation-guide).
 - If you do not have a MATLAB license, you can run this software using a free MATLAB Online account: [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=mgcooper/icemodel&file=demo/demo.m)
 - The main program is `icemodel/icemodel.m`.
 Open the function to get a sense for the model structure.
 - Open and run Example 1 in `demo/demo.m`.
-This will run an `IceModel` simulation for the KAN_M weather station, located on the Greenland ice sheet, for year 2016 on a 1-hr timestep.
+This runs the KAN_M weather-station
+  case on the Greenland ice sheet for 2016 using the retained 15-minute forcing asset and a 15-minute model timestep.
 - Inspect the demo plot created by the call to `icemodel.plot.enbal`.
 The simulated energy fluxes should closely track the weather station values.
 - Set `saveflag=true` and re-run Example 1.
 Notice how the `demo/data/output` directory is created, and the model output is saved there.
 - Set `backupflag=true` and re-run Example 1.
 Notice how the files are backed-up.
 By default, saveflag and backupflag are both false.